January 2012

 12 August 2009

 I have moments where I write prodigiously for a brief period of time.
 Last July, “vacationing” at my sister’s house while she convalesced, I wrote the first draft of Ugly and the Beast.
 60,000 words in 6 days, with breaks for the necessities like eating and sleeping.
 Of course it took another nine months to reach a point where I felt the book was ready to see the light of day, but the bulk of the heavy lifting was done in less than a week.
 It’s happening again.
 Driving home from a trip to Arkansas on Sunday night, a story idea hit me.
 It was sunset and I was driving along next to a hayfield in the middle of nowhere.
-I had this vision of a little girl hiding in the hayfield at dawn.
+I had this vision of a little girl hiding in the hayfield.
 From what, I didn’t know.
 Coming along on a dirt road that cut through the field was a man on a motorcycle.
-The girl, there at sunrise, all alone, watching him ride past startled him.
+The girl, there at dusk, all alone, watching him ride past startled him.
 He skidded on loose gravel and spilled his bike.
 Where does it go from there?
 I’ve been looking into that at the rate of about 7,000 words a day ever since.

 8 July 2009